 The Company currently holds one active petroleum exploration license onshore Israel, the Megiddo-Jezreel License, comprising approximately 99,000 acres.
 The Megiddo Jezreel #1 ("MJ #1") site was completed in early March 2017, after which the drilling rig and associated equipment were mobilized to the site.
 Performance and endurance tests were completed, and the MJ #1 exploratory well was spud on June 5, 2017, ahead of the June 30, 2017 deadline under the then-existing license terms.
 The MJ #1 well has been drilled to a total depth ("TD") of 5,060 meters (approximately 16,600 feet).
 Thereafter, the Company obtained three open-hole wireline log suites (including a formation image log) and the well was successfully cased and cemented.
 The Ministry of Energy approved the well testing protocol on April 29, 2018.
-We have begun our testing program and depending on the success of the MJ#1 testing results, the Company expects that testing will be concluded in the third quarter of 2018.
+Testing of the MJ #1 well is ongoing and the Company expects that testing will be concluded in the fourth quarter of 2018.

 Zion encountered movable oil and gas in the well's drilling mud during drilling.
-However, as of the date of this report on Form 10-Q, we are not able to confirm whether the well will be commercially productive and we will not be able to do so until after we complete testing and evaluating the MJ#1 well.
+However, as of the date of this report on Form 10-Q, we are not able to confirm whether the well will be commercially productive or producible and we will not be able to do so until after we complete testing and evaluating the MJ#1 well.